adil22jaleel/ERA_V1_Learning/s7_assignment/README.md

 The objective of this exercise is to create a powerful CNN model that can recognise handwritten numbers in the MNIST dataset.
 The neural network's design will be based on a few factors, including:

-- 99.4% accuracy
+- 99.4% accuracy in atleast 2 epochs
-- Less than or equal to 15 Epochs
+- Less than or equal to 15 epochs
 - Less than 8000 Parameters
 - Using modular code